Produced by: A Certain Ratio

 The track is a fusion of bongo, guitar and drums samples (from Johnny Pate’s “Shaft in Africa”), live instrumentation alongside keyboards and effects.
 Denise Johnson who performed on a number ACR tracks as well as Primal Scream tracks such as “Don’t Fight it Feel It” adds some great vocals to complete the track.
 The track epitomises the ACR sound to me.

 I’ve seen A Certain Ratio live a number of times over the years.
 Once at Brixton Academy in around 1994, another at Platt Fields in 2010 and most recently performing in Blackpool Cricket Club @ Alfresco 2014.
 Live, the full-on version of this track is always one of the stand out moments.

-Is this Record lost: Yes, no idea why!
+Is this Record lost: Yes